wsn-newsletter Subscribe to WSN.

 Which League Makes More Money: the NBA, or the WNBA?

-The NBA, by a landslide.
+The NBA generates more money than the WNBA.
 In total, there are 1230 NBA Games during the regular season.
-There are at maximum, 105 playoff games – if each series were to max out at seven games.
+There are, at maximum, 105 playoff games – if each series were to max out at seven games.

 In a WNBA season, there are 204 matchups between teams.
-As each team plays 34 games – four against in-conference competition and three against out of conference competition.
-There is the possibility of 35 post-season games if each series maxed out at five games.
+Each team plays 34 games —four against in-conference competition and three against out-of-conference competition.
+If each series is maxed out at five games, there is the possibility of 35 postseason games.

-It is currently estimated that the WNBA generates approximately $60 million in revenue, while $12.3 million of that revenue is distributed to its players.
+It is currently estimated that the WNBA generates approximately $200 million in revenue, of which about twenty percent is distributed to its players.

 How Does Each League Distribute Its Revenue?

-Revenue share is key in determining the worth of a league not only to its fans but to its most important employees, the players.
+Revenue share is key in determining a league's worth to its fans and its most important employees, the players.

-In the NBA, revenue is distributed equally amongst franchises equal to the salary cap set for the year.
-To receive full revenue sharing benefits, a team must generate revenue that is equal to 70% of the league average.
+In the NBA, revenue is distributed equally amongst franchises and is equal to the salary cap set for the year.
+A team must generate income equal to 70% of the league average to receive full revenue-sharing benefits.

 Roughly 50% of the NBA's revenue is split between the league and the players.

-The WNBA follows a similar system, as the CBA determines the amount of revenue that is split between players and league.
+The WNBA follows a similar system, as the CBA determines the revenue split between players and the league.

-While the WNBA hasn’t officially announced the cut between league and players, it is estimated to be an 80-20 split in favor of the league.
-The WNBA recently opted out of their CBA, citing the 20.5% player revenue share wasn’t agreeable.
+While the WNBA hasn't officially announced the cut between the league and players, it is estimated to be a 75-25 split in favor of the league.
+In 2020, the WNBA opted out of its CBA, citing the 20.5% player revenue share as unsatisfactory.

-In 2018 the NBA was third in tv advertising revenue generated during the post-season.
-Generating an incredible $970 million, they trailed only the NFL and the NCAA in tv advertisement spent on a league.
+In 2023, the NBA was third in TV advertising revenue generated during the postseason.
+Generating an incredible $842 million, it trailed only the NFL and the NCAA in TV advertisements spent on a league.

-Measuring the post-season revenue is a bit difficult, but estimating is assisted by presented viewership numbers.
+Measuring the postseason revenue is difficult, but forecasts are assisted by presented viewership numbers.

 Which Teams Are Worth More, NBA or WNBA?

-The average NBA team value is $2.86 billion, a 15% growth over last year.
-Each team received $110 million from shared-revenue outlets including national media, sponsorship, and licensing streams.
+The average NBA team value is $4.0 billion.
+Each team received $163.5 million from shared-revenue outlets, including national media, sponsorship, and licensing streams.

-Take the New York Knicks for example.
-The Knicks are the most valuable franchise in the NBA, worth approximately $4 billion.
-Until 2019, the owner of the WNBA’s New York Liberty was the Knicks’ very own James Dolan.
+Take the New York Knicks, for example.
+They are the second-most valuable franchise in the NBA, worth approximately $6.6 billion.
+Until 2019, the Knicks' James Dolan owned the WNBA’s New York Liberty.

 Dolan said to the Washington Post: